Understanding Transaction Isolation and Serializability

 Often, that’s true!
 However, any database developer who cares about the correctness and performance of their code will eventually need to understand isolation levels, their tradeoffs, and the phenomena they produce.

-This is the talk that I wish I had attended.
-Its goal will be to explain transaction isolation in clear and simple terms, with an emphasis on practical considerations relevant to working developers.
-Attendees will start to build intuitions for how isolation levels work, how to choose between them, and what dangers they should look out for.
+This is the talk I wish I had attended.
+Its goal will be to explain in clear and simple terms transaction isolation, serializability, and consistency.
+Attendees will see where the foundational concept of serializability comes from, and will start to build intuitions for how concurrent transactions behave.

 - 2023 April 20 13:00 PDT